36 Golf Links Rd,

 Newcastle, Co.
 Down BT33 0AN

 18 holes.
 Seaside links.
-Undulating terrain - a few slopes to climb.
+Undulating terrain - several slopes to climb.

-Above distances are for the Championship Links.
-Also at Royal County Down is the 18-hole Annesley Links (par-66; 4681 yds from back tees).
+Above distances are for the Annesley Links.
+Also at Royal County Down is the 18-hole Championship Links (par-71; 7206 yds from back tees; rating 75.9).

 30 miles S of Belfast